Skip to main content

 Stop Inflammation

 Because inflammation is another major reason for hyperpigmentation, you’ll want to stop any harmful habits that injure or inflame the skin.
-Pimple picking is a no-no as well as any other activity that aggravates your complexion.
+Pimple picking is a no-no, as are any other activities that aggravate your complexion.

 Use Vitamin C Regularly